mcp-tavily

 (string, required): Search querymax_results

-(list or string, optional): List of domains to includeexclude_domains
+(list or string, optional): Domains to specifically includeexclude_domains

 -